Bachelor's Degree in Sports Management

-Pursue your passion with a Bachelors in Sport Management from the University of Bridgeport.
+Pursue your passion with a sports management degree in CT from the University of Bridgeport.

 The world of professional sports is a multi-billion dollar industry, expanding every year.
 The BS in Sport Management prepares graduates for careers in athletics from athlete management, team branding, sports marketing and more.
 A comprehensive curriculum includes legal, ethics, finance, event management and psychology for the sports industry, as well as a business core with courses in accounting, marketing and economics, that will prepare students for a rewarding career in the field of sports management.
 Students may also have the opportunity to intern within the university athletics department, providing an invaluable experience in a collegiate setting.